Whistling Ridge Energy Project

 Friends Opposes the Whistling Ridge Energy Project Because:

-It would harm Columbia Gorge scenic resources.
+It would have harmed Columbia Gorge scenic resources.

-It threatens protected wildlife.
+It threatened protected wildlife.

-It would harm Gorge communities.
+It would have harmed Gorge communities.

-The project is not needed.
+The project was not needed.

-The public overwhelmingly opposes the project.
+The public overwhelmingly opposed the project.

 Eighty-six percent of public comments opposed or expressed concerns about the Whistling Ridge Energy Project.
-Concerns have been raised by several public resource management agencies, tourism groups, and environmental organizations, including the National Park Service, the U.S. Forest Service, the Washington Department of Natural Resources, the Washington Counsel for the Environment, the Skamania County Agri-Tourism Association, Sustainable Travel International, Friends of the Historic Columbia River Highway, Seattle Audubon Society, Vancouver Audubon Society, Kittitas Audubon Society, Columbia Gorge Audubon Society, American Bird Conservancy, Conservation Northwest, and the Gifford Pinchot Task Force.
+Concerns were raised by several public resource management agencies, tourism groups, and environmental organizations, including the National Park Service, the U.S. Forest Service, the Washington Department of Natural Resources, the Washington Counsel for the Environment, the Skamania County Agri-Tourism Association, Sustainable Travel International, Friends of the Historic Columbia River Highway, Seattle Audubon Society, Vancouver Audubon Society, Kittitas Audubon Society, Columbia Gorge Audubon Society, American Bird Conservancy, Conservation Northwest, and the Gifford Pinchot Task Force.

 Resources